-When is the last time you saw an eighth grade student spend an hour writing, without being forced to?
-How about a high school senior?
+When is the last time you saw an middle school or high school student spend an hour writing without being forced to?
 Getting students engaged, truly engaged, in a writing curriculum is difficult.
 That’s the value, that’s the uniqueness of Street Snippets.

 The program includes a hard copy book for each student submitting a story.
 At the conclusion of the school year, students who participate will receive a hard copy book of the stories that were published from their class.
 The books will also be available on Amazon.
-Books from previous years:
+Examples from previous years include:

-There is no cost to use the Street Snippets platform.
-It is available for free to teachers who would like to participate in the program.
+The Street Snippets platform is available to any teacher who would like to participate in the program.

-I look forward to speaking with you and reading your student’s stories.
+I look forward to speaking with you, getting your school listed, and reading your young author’s stories.

 Mark Miller, Senior Storyteller